- Motor Vehicle Excise

 Motor Vehicle Excise

 Residents who own and register a motor vehicle must annually pay a motor vehicle excise.
 The excise is levied by the city or town where the vehicle is principally garaged and the revenues become part of the local community treasury.
-The final commitment of bills for the calendar year 2020 were mailed in February of 2021.
-Bills for the calendar year 2021 have been issued and will continue to do so throughout the year.
+Commitments for calendar year 2022 are currently still being mailed out.
+Bills for the calendar year 2023 have been issued (mailed 2/17/2023) and will continue to do so throughout the year.
 If you have not received a bill, please reach out to the Assessor's Office at 413-259-3024.

 Payment for a motor vehicle excise bill is due 30 days from the date the excise bill is issued (mailed).
 According to Chapter 60A, section 2 of the Massachusetts General Laws, “Failure to receive notice shall not affect the validity of the excise”.
 A person who does not receive a bill is still liable for the excise plus any interest charges accrued.
 Therefore, it is important to keep the Registry, Assessors, and the post office informed of current name and address changes so that excise bills can be delivered promptly.
 It is the responsibility of the owner to contact the Assessors (413-259-3024) if they have not received a bill.